OL' CHANTY - Chanticleer Magazine Online

 WELCOME

 Ol' Chanty is the website of the old Chanticleer Magazine, which has now been discontinued, except possibly when a special occasional issue demands it.
 The aim of this website is to publish poetry, essays, short stories, novel-excerpts, criticism and what ever else comes our way that we deem worthy of the world's attention.
 Ol' Chanty would like to continue the tradition of Chanticleer Magazine, which called itself "A Magazine Of Poetry And Ideas - Not Necessarily In That Order."
-Ol' Chanty also includes a film-blog in which the editor - or anyone else - can sound off on any film which has stimulated them to say something interesting.
+Ol' Chanty also includes a blog and a film-blog in which the editor - or anyone else - can sound off on any film or subject which has stimulated them to say something interesting.

 Chanticleer Magazine acquired the reputation of being an against the grain, 'underground' magazine which took a certain pride in being different from most other magazines.
 It received a lot of warm praise from various quarters, as well as some scathing criticism.
 One reviewer even described it as the most irritating poetry review journal he had surveyed to date.
 (Kudos indeed!)
 Ol' Chanty will do its best to continue this proud and noble tradition.